Xeavin/The-Insurgents-Graveyard/README.md

 ### v1.2.0
 - All scripts are now also available as a cheat table.
 - Added support for the Microsoft Store version of the game (cheat table only).
-- **No Overlay Map:** Is now actually disabled where as before only its toggle was.
+- **No Overlay Map**: Is now actually disabled where as before only its toggle was.
-- **No Speed Mode:** Is now actually disabled where as before only its toggle was.
+- **No Speed Mode**: Is now actually disabled where as before only its toggle was.
-- **Camera Position:** Removed because it is incompatible with The Insurgent's Vision, whose Free Camera option is superior to this script anyway.
+- **Camera Position**: Removed because it is incompatible with The Insurgent's Vision, whose Free Camera option is superior to this script anyway.
 - Cleaned up a few scripts.

 ### v1.1.0
 - Added a **Summons For All** option.
-- **No Restoration On Save Crystals:** Fixed an issue where cutscenes that initiated a boss fight wouldn't restore any HP, MP, etc.
+- **No Restoration On Save Crystals**: Fixed an issue where cutscenes that initiated a boss fight wouldn't restore any HP, MP, etc.
-- **No Restoration On Save Crystals:** Fixed an issue where certain cutscenes could trigger a crash.
+- **No Restoration On Save Crystals**: Fixed an issue where certain cutscenes could trigger a crash.

 ### v1.0.0
 - Initial release.